Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Research gaps and agenda

 \subsection{Data availability}

-A major research gap discovered during our literature analysis on patient transport in hospitals is the availability of data for future research.
+During our literature analysis, we found that very few data are currently available for future research.
 While most papers test their developed models with real data including real hospital layouts and distance matrices as well as real transport requests, others only use real layout data~\cite{vancroonenburg_2018a,nasir_2022a}.
-A significant gap, however, is that, apart from~\cite{vancroonenburg_2018a}, who only use real layout data, none of the examined papers make their problem instances publicly available.
-Therefore, no complete real-world test instances are accessible for future research, which hinders the both design of new methods as well as comparisons between different modeling approaches and algorithms for patient transport problems.
+However, apart from~\cite{vancroonenburg_2018a}, who only use real layout data, none of the examined papers make their problem instances publicly available.
+The unavailability of real-world test instances hinders the development of new methods and the comparison of different modeling approaches and algorithms for patient transport problems.